ckxng/cyphergen-web/README.md

     git push heroku main

 Note that this will provide REDIS_URL for you.
-You do not need to specify REDIS_URL in `.env`.
+You do not need to specify anything in `.env` as the defaults provided by Heroku will be adequate.
 Note that the hobby-dev tier does not provide persistence.
 Data will be wiped every time the app reloads.

 Note that redis is not the ideal backend database for a service such as this one, however since this is a hobby project, scalability is not as